Analysing key changes in the IT landscape based on global, economic and governance factors.

 1.1 Localization of IT services

-The main drivers of growth in localization of IT services are regulatory requirements (GDPR and similar laws), national interests and sanctions risks.
+The main drivers of growth in the localization of IT services are regulatory requirements (GDPR and similar laws), national interests, and sanctions risks:

-- Data Residency Laws (GDPR in the EU) force data to be stored in the user's country.
+- Data Residency Laws (such as GDPR in the EU) require data to be stored in the user's country.

 - Sanctions risks: companies avoid dependence on infrastructure in “unfriendly” countries.
-For example, European companies moving from AWS to on-premises clouds (OVHcloud, Deutsche Telekom).
+For example, European companies are transitioning from AWS to on-premises clouds, such as OVHcloud and Deutsche Telekom.

 The dominant technology in this area is Kubernetes solutions with regional clusters based on Rancher, OpenShift, and tools like Crossplane for multi-cloud management.
 There is also a strong emphasis on compliance pipelines, such as automatic GDPR compliance verification using Open Policy Agent.